Ly0ko/bw-web-api-rs/README.md

 This is a port of the [bw-web-api](https://github.com/evanandrewrose/bw-web-api) library, which is written in TypeScript.
 You can find more information there such as endpoint documentation, the expected shape of responses, etc.

+Not every endpoint is working yet and this is still a work in progress.
+However, the most useful endpoints are implemented and working (eg. `aurora_profile_by_toon`).

 # Installation

 `cargo add bw-web-api-rs`